Jurickson Profar Player Props: Rockies vs. Guardians

 Jurickson Profar At The Plate

-- Profar is batting .197 with two doubles, two home runs and 10 walks.
+- Profar is hitting .210 with two doubles, three home runs and 10 walks.

-- In 13 of 20 games this season (65.0%), Profar has reached via hit, and that includes multiple hits twice.

-- He has homered in two of 20 games played this season, and in 2.3% of his plate appearances.

-- In five games this year, Profar has picked up an RBI, with more than one RBI once.
+- Profar has driven in a run in six games this year (28.6%), including two games with multiple runs batted in.

-- He has scored in six games this season (30.0%), but has had no multi-run games.
+- He has scored in seven games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.